-Frontiers in Educational Psychology is a Specialty Section of Frontiers in Psychology.
+is a specialty section of Frontiers in Psychology.

-Frontiers in Educational Psychology is a Specialty Section of the open-access Frontiers in Psychology journal family, supported by the non-profit Frontiers Research Foundation.
 As we move into the 21st century, the broad field of education is at a crossroad, facing challenges to adapt to an increasingly internationalized and diverse environment, instructional technology, new innovations in education, and an increasingly sophisticated understanding of the science of learning.
 Indeed, educational psychology is truly a multidisciplinary field, drawing on the best science from areas of the social sciences such as human development, education, sociology and anthropology, human factors and ergonomics, genetics and biopsychology, cognitive psychology, social psychology and quantitative psychology.
-The goal of Frontiers in Educational Psychology is to leverage the best science in all these relevant disciplines to better understand the psychology and practice of education.
+The goal of Educational Psychology is to leverage the best science in all these relevant disciplines to better understand the psychology and practice of education.

 We seek to represent all areas of educational psychology scholarship and practice.
 These areas include, but are not limited to:

 - Assessment of human learning, exceptionality, achievement and aptitude, and

 - The psychology of instruction, teaching and learning, both in formal and non-formal

 - Applications of research and theory on memory to education.

 - Applications of research and theory on cognitive psychology to education.